nenenokuthula/AI-Medical-System/Reflection.md

 State Transition Diagrams focus on object lifecycle changes.
 Example: Appointment moving from Requested to Scheduled.

 Activity Diagrams model step-by-step processes.
 Example: How an appointment is booked, including decisions and parallel tasks.

+Reflection – SmartMed Domain Modeling & Class Diagram Creating the domain model and class diagram for the SmartMed system was an important step in turning our earlier ideas and requirements into a real software design.
+This process came with challenges, required decisions based on previous work, and taught me valuable lessons about object-oriented design.

+1. Challenges Faced
+One of the main challenges was figuring out the right level of detail for each class.
+At first, I added too many methods and attributes, which made the diagram too complex.
+After reviewing our earlier use cases and workflows, I simplified each class to include only what was essential.

+Another challenge was dealing with relationships between entities.
+For example, one doctor can have many appointments, and each appointment must be linked to both a doctor and a patient.
+Getting the multiplicity right (like 1..* or 0..1) took some time.
+I also had to make sure that I didn’t create unnecessary or confusing connections between classes.

+Defining methods for each class was also tricky.
+I had to balance between making the class useful and keeping it simple.
+For instance, Appointment needed just a few methods like cancel() and reschedule(), but they had to match the logic we described in earlier assignments.

+2. Alignment with Previous Assignments
+The class diagram lines up well with our earlier work.
+The Patient and Doctor classes match the actors we defined in our use case diagrams (Assignment 5).
+The actions they perform, like booking or managing appointments, are also represented in their methods.

+Our state diagrams and activity workflows from Assignment 8 helped shape the behavior of classes like Appointment and Notification.
+The Scheduler class, which uses AI to suggest the best times, came from earlier discussions in our requirements document.

+Overall, the class diagram fits nicely with the bigger picture of the SmartMed system and supports the features we planned.

+3. Trade-offs Made
+One key decision was choosing composition over inheritance.
+I originally thought about having a base User class with Patient and Doctor as subclasses.
+But this made things more complicated, especially with how both need access to a shared UserAccount.
+Instead, I kept Patient and Doctor separate and linked both to UserAccount, which made the model easier to understand and implement.

+Another trade-off was keeping the Scheduler as a stateless class.
+I could have designed it with stored data or results, but keeping it simple as a logic-only service made the diagram clearer and more focused on core functionality.

+4. Lessons Learned
+This assignment taught me that a good domain model is not just a list of classes—it’s a way to visualize how the system works.
+I learned how important it is to think about responsibilities, not just data.
+It also helped me better understand how objects relate to each other and why clean design matters.

+I also learned the value of iteration.
+My first version of the diagram had too many connections and was hard to read.
+After reviewing it and comparing it with earlier assignments, I was able to simplify it while keeping all important features.